niklasnson/0x68k.github.io/about.markdown

 My ambition is to create a work environment where everyone is seen and feels committed to the common goal and everyone have a change to reach their full potential by feeling secure and heard.

 #### Opensource and Projects
-My opensource projects are posted on [GitHub.com](https://github.com/niklasnson/), i have made contributions to large projects and small and built my own.
+My opensource projects are hosted and published on [GitHub.com](https://github.com/niklasnson/), i have made contributions to large and small projects and built my own in a number of diffrent technologies and areas.

 ##### Projects
 Under [Projects](/projects) you can find a list of current projects im working on.
-Many of these projects are sharp and put in production.
+Many of these projects are published and put in production mode.
 On my spare time i mostly work with web based projects and with Ruby On Rails.

 #### Amiga and retro computing
 I have a strong intrest in retro computers; specific the Commodore Amiga computers.
-I collect hardware and use them for games, programming and BBS:ing.
+I collect hardware and use them for games, programming and BBS:ing (pre-internet communication).

 ##### C and assembler programming
-I enjoy software projects on the Amiga, mostly working in C. Also trying to explore assembler programming on the Motorola 680xx.
+I enjoy software projects on the Amiga, mostly working in C. I have made a collection of utliities that i maintain and expand.
+Also trying to explore assembler programming on the Motorola 680xx.
+It's a dream of mine to write a game mixing Assembler and C code for the Amiga.

+I have a collection of dirrent Amigas but mostly use either a Amiga 600HD or a Amiga 500 with a external harddrive.

 #### Connect with me
 I’d love to connect!
 Feel free to reach me on <a href="https://mastodon.social/@niklasnson">Mastodon</a>, or drop me a mail.